 If you have any questions, please contact the National Integration Center at FEMA-NIC@fema.dhs.gov.

-Preparedness is a shared responsibility; it calls for the involvement of everyone—not just the government—in preparedness efforts.
-By working together, everyone can keep the nation safe from harm and resilient when struck by hazards, such as natural disasters, acts of terrorism, and pandemics.
+Preparedness is a shared responsibility; it calls for the involvement of everyone — not just the government — in preparedness efforts.
+By working together, everyone can help keep the nation safe from harm and help keep it resilient when struck by hazards, such as natural disasters, acts of terrorism, and pandemics.

 Whole Community includes: